-The crucial role that supply chain plays in a business’s success today makes it imperative to manage this constant flux in tandem with improving efficiency, cost optimization and customer service.
+The crucial role that supply chain plays in a business’s success today makes it imperative to manage this constant flux in tandem with improving efficiency, cost optimization and Customer Relations.
 To that end, organizations are implementing supply chain transformation as they look to align their networks with overarching business goals.
 Driven by deep structural changes through overhauling processes and tools, the purpose is to protect current competitive advantage and extract hidden value for continued strategic growth.
 While the concept is not new, many organizations still fail in accomplishing these objectives.

 With best practices already established and successful case studies available for reference, one is bound to ask: Why such a low success rate?
 Is it a case of a missing puzzle piece, or the continual failure to address a persistent problem?
 Or could it be over-reliance on best practices and solutions?